 Guardianship is complicated.

 Like most law, guardianship law is a tough thing to define, understand and ultimately execute.
-If you’re planning your will, a guardianship law lawyer can guide you toward the best decision for your child or adult in your care.
+If you’re planning your will, a guardianship law lawyer can guide you toward the decision for your child or adult in your care.
 There are many considerations for who would be the most appropriate guardian or conservator for your loved ones.
 Things like income, stability, physical capability, and lifestyle are among a few of the issues to consider.
 Another thing to consider, if deciding on a guardian or conservator, is how their lives would change and what you may be able to do to assist that person with their newfound responsibilities.
 For example, you may want to name a sibling as the guardian of your child, should there be a need.
-However, if your sibling is not equipped for the responsibility, or there is a possibility that they will be at an advanced age when this responsibility is bestowed upon them, then you may want to consider other options.
+However, if your sibling is not equipped for the responsibility, or there is a possibility that they will be at an advanced age when this responsibility is owed upon them, then you may want to consider other options.

 It’s not just for children.

 Guardianship can be a nasty business, especially when it comes to conservatorship of the elderly.
 In fact, there have been calls for court reform of the guardianship process as it has been discovered that more and more elderly people are falling victim to greedy institutions and governments who are seizing the assets of the elderly.
 If you plan to take care of an older loved one, you may want to consider establishing legal guardianship or conservatorship of your elderly adult.
 This way, you can look after them and their assets to ensure they are properly managed and taken care of for the remainder of their lives.
 This can be an awkward conversation to have with your elderly loved one.
 Often the switch in roles is hard to accept, and sometimes pride can get in the way.
-Depending on their mental state, it may be best to include them in all conversations regarding their health and finances.
+Depending on their mental state, it may be to include them in all conversations regarding their health and finances.
 A good guardianship law lawyer can help guide the conversation, answer any questions, and put your loved one at ease.

 A legal agreement will protect you and your loved one.